maroof31/railway_booking_system/README.md

 ### User Registration

+- **Description:** Create a new user account using a username and email that have not been used before.

 - **URL:** `/user/register/`
 - **Method:** `POST`
-- **Description:** Register a new user with a unique username and email.
 - **Parameters:**
 - `username` (string): User's username.
 - `password` (string): User's password.